 Prepping a house before selling can easily run between $10,000 and $20,000.
-The enhancements can range from cosmetic, such as a fresh coat of paint, to necessary, such as repairing a roof so the house can pass inspection.
+The enhancements can range from cosmetic, such as a fresh coat of paint, to necessary, like repairing a roof so the house can pass inspection.
 This is a significant expense for most families, so consider these four sources for funding home improvements.

 1. Estate assets

 The first place to look for funding home improvements is in the estate itself.
 Are there any assets you could sell to finance the work?
 Are there liquid assets (insurance policies that could be cashed in, stocks, savings bonds, CDs)?
 Or personal property assets (cars, furniture, art, collectibles)?
 A word of warning, though: If the estate is still in probate, check with an attorney before touching any assets.
 Need help figuring out how to sell your estate assets?
 Check out Wayforth!

 2. Home equity